Direct-Current (DC) Cardioversion-Defibrillation

 The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
 Treatment is directed at causes.
 If necessary, direct antiarrhythmic therapy, including antiarrhythmic drugs, direct current (DC) cardioversion-defibrillation, implantable cardioverter-defibrillators (ICDs), pacemakers (and a special form of pacing, cardiac resynchronization therapy), catheter ablation, surgery, or a combination, is used.

-When DC cardioversion is elective, patients should fast for 6 to 8 h to avoid the possibility of aspiration.
-Because the procedure is frightening and painful, brief general anesthesia or IV analgesia and sedation (eg, fentanyl 1 mcg/kg, then midazolam 1 to 2 mg q 2 min to a maximum of 5 mg) is necessary.
+When DC cardioversion is elective, patients should fast for 6 to 8 hours to avoid the possibility of aspiration.
+Because the procedure is frightening and painful, brief general anesthesia or IV analgesia and sedation (eg, fentanyl 1 mcg/kg, then midazolam 1 to 2 mg every 2 minutes to a maximum of 5 mg) is necessary.
 Equipment and personnel to maintain the airways must be present.

 DC cardioversion-defibrillation can also be applied directly to the heart during a thoracotomy or through use of an intracardiac electrode catheter; then, much lower energy levels are required.

 1. Schneider T, Martens PR, Paschen H, et al: Multicenter, randomized, controlled trial of 150-J biphasic shocks compared with 200-J to 360-J monophasic shocks in the resuscitation of out-of-hospital cardiac arrest victims.
 Circulation 2000 102:1780–1787, 2000.

 |No US brand name|

 |ACTIQ, DURAGESIC, SUBLIMAZE|